awsdocs/amazon-ses-developer-guide/doc-source/creating-identities.md

 **To verify your domain**

-To verify your domain, see [Creating and verifying a domain identity](#verify-domain-procedure) for more information\.
+To verify your domain, see [Creating a domain identity](#verify-domain-procedure) for more information\.

 ## Using custom verification email templates<a name="send-email-verify-address-custom"></a>